hyperledger-cacti/cacti/whitepaper/whitepaper.md

 ### 5.6.7 Test Tooling

-Provides `Cactus` with a tool to test the diferent plugins of the proyect.
+Provides `Cactus` with a tool to test the different plugins of the project.

 # 6. Identities, Authentication, Authorization